Deceased persons: beneficiaries of estates: how to check income from an estate

 Income from an estate

 Most estates are relatively small and are wound up quickly.
-In these cases, the tax liability of the personal representatives will have been settled informally by the tax office that dealt with the affairs of the deceased individual.
+In these cases, the tax liability of the personal representatives will have been settled informally.
 Even if the case is one where a Trust and Estate Tax Return has been returned by the personal representatives for the administration period, the return may not provide sufficient information to check that the income reported by the beneficiary is accurate.
 This means it is often impossible for the tax office dealing with the estate to check that the amount of the income returned by the beneficiary is correct.
-If the beneficiary’s tax office is contemplating opening a formal enquiry it must liaise with Trusts & Estates Edinburgh first.
+If the beneficiary’s tax office is contemplating opening a formal enquiry it must liaise with HMRC Administration of Estates Cardiff.